SamChav07/VehicleSift/README.md

 # 🚚 VehicleSift

-**VehicleSift** es una aplicación web diseñada para **gestionar y clasificar flotas de vehículos de forma eficiente**.
+**VehicleSift** is a web application designed to **efficiently manage and classify vehicle fleets**.
-Desarrollada como caso de estudio final para el curso de *Lógica y Algoritmo* en Ingeniería en Sistemas de Información, esta solución responde a la necesidad real de la empresa **Transportes Molina**, que enfrenta problemas de logística y costos debido a la falta de control sobre el estado de sus vehículos.
+Developed as a final case study for the *Logic and Algorithm* course in the Information Systems Engineering program, this solution addresses the real-world needs of the company **Transportes Molina**, which faces logistical and financial challenges due to the lack of proper control over the condition of its vehicles.

 ---

-## 🎯 Objetivo del Proyecto
+## 🎯 Project Objective

-Optimizar la **gestión de mantenimiento y logística vehicular**, proporcionando una herramienta que permita:
+To optimize **vehicle maintenance and logistics management** by providing a tool that allows users to:

-- Registrar el estado de cada vehículo.
+- Record the status of each vehicle.
-- Filtrar rápidamente según modelo, marca, año o estado.
+- Quickly filter vehicles by model, brand, year, or status.
-- Tomar decisiones informadas para reducir costos de mantenimiento y mejorar la seguridad operativa.
+- Make informed decisions to reduce maintenance costs and improve operational safety.

 ---

-## 🛠️ Funcionalidades Clave
+## 🛠️ Key Features

-### 🔍 Sistema de búsqueda por filtros dinámicos
+### 🔍 Dynamic Filter-Based Search System
-Permite buscar vehículos por:
+Allows users to filter vehicles by:

-- Modelo
+- Model
-- Año de fabricación
+- Year of manufacture
-- Estado (activo, en mantenimiento, inactivo)
+- Status (active, under maintenance, inactive)
-- Marca
+- Brand

-### 📋 Vista detallada de cada vehículo
+### 📋 Detailed Vehicle View
-Incluye información como:
+Displays additional vehicle information including:

-- Nombre del modelo
+- Model name
-- Marca
+- Brand
-- Tipo de vehículo
+- Vehicle type
-- Año de fabricación
+- Year of manufacture
-- Estado actual
+- Current status
 - Color

-### 🔐 Autenticación de usuarios (Logística y Mantenimiento)
+### 🔐 User Authentication (Logistics & Maintenance)

-- Acceso mediante correo institucional y contraseñas alfanuméricas.
+- Login via institutional email and alphanumeric passwords.
-- Roles predeterminados para cada tipo de usuario.
+- Predefined roles for each user type.

 ---